QL2024/CELTYC/README.md

 ComplexHeatmap::draw(LIHC_data$heatmap)
 ```
+From the above results, we can see that the sample compositions differ between hepatocyte and lymphocyte clusters, as well as between hepatocyte and endothelial clusters.
+One of the endothelial clusters is dominantly enriched in one of the lymphocyte clusters.
+We then explore whether clusters obtained with DMCTs specific to different cell types are different in terms of association with clinical outcome.

 ## Performing survival analysis for CELTYC clusters
-Next we want to see whether the newly obtained clusters using different sets of DMCTs are significantly associated with overall survival.
+In particular, we want to see whether the newly obtained clusters using different sets of DMCTs are significantly associated with overall survival.
 We use the prepared `data.frame` object `LIHC_data$pheno` storing the phenotype information including O.S. time and death event:
 ```{r chunk7}
 library(survival)